 Study and planning included input from staff, donors, current customers, and potential customers, as well as experts on facilities design.

-In 2004 we expanded what is now The Hub, adding and renovating space for Day Break, Adult Day Services, Family Caregiver offices, dining, and a new transit facility.
+In 2004 we expanded Sheridan’s Senior Center, now called The Hub, adding and renovating space for Day Break, Adult Day Services, Family Caregiver offices, dining, and a new transit facility.

 In 2014, we launched our Celebrating Generations and Building Community Campaign to expand, renovate and invest in the future of senior facilities and services in Sheridan County.
 In just two years, we raised $9.7 million to complete five projects: